Posted by marilynch

 Youth enter the Center at ages 14 to 17; some may turn 18 while completing their treatment at the Center.

 The youth come from all over Monterey County.
 About half are from Monterey County cities and census-designated places including Monterey (population 27,810), Prunedale (17,560), King City (12,874), and Gonzales (8,187).
 The other roughly half are from Salinas, which has by far the largest population (150,441) of any city in Monterey County.
 The center is located in Salinas, the Monterey County seat.

 Hey, can a bike class really make a difference?

-The need is great for a broad community effort to prevent youth violence in Monterey County, which had the highest youth homicide rate in California in 2009 and 2010.
+The need is great for a broad community effort to prevent youth violence in Monterey County, which had the highest youth homicide rate in California in 2009 and 2010, and again for 2012.
 Learn more by reading the links in “Salinas Youth and Others for Bikes.”

 Preparing for a 2/7/12 presentation to the Board of Supervisors, the Monterey County Health Department’s Linda McGlone stated to the Salinas Californian, “We are hoping that community members and agencies come to truly believe that these deaths and shootings can be prevented.”

 Julia Reynolds reported in a Monterey Herald 10/27/11 story that Senior Probation Officer Dawn Allen “cautioned the charges sometimes sound overly ominous — a robbery can mean taking another kid’s iPod and an assault can be a charge stemming from a schoolyard brawl.